 Bonus Questions (to Ask Yourself)

 - What overall impression did the contractor give you?

 - Did the repair person show up when you were expecting him or her?

 - Did you feel like he or she was being honest?

 - Was he or she being respectful of your home?
 (For example, did the contractor mention anything about cleaning up after the job is done?)

 - Did the repair person document your conversation, to ensure he or she received all the details?

 Are you having a hard time finding a contractor and want 100 percent guarantees on your repair?
-Take a look at our American Home Shield warranty packages.
+Take a look at our American Home Shield warranty plans.